 - The Authority contacted the Children and Schools Directorate at Pembrokeshire County Council and asked if there were any existing issues in the county, particularly those schools that have catchments within or partly within the National Park. - The Authority has been advised that there are a number of schools which have catchments within the National Park area.
-A number of these have, and are likely to continue to have, sufficient spare places to be able to accommodate additional pupil yield from new housing, e.g. St Dogmael's CP, Ysgol Eglwyswrw and Ysgol Llanychlwydog.
+A number of these have, and are likely to continue to have, sufficient spare places to be able to accommodate additional pupil yield from new housing, e.g. St Dogmael's CP, Ysgol Eglwyswrw and Ysgol Llanychllwydog.
 However, there are other schools that have limited spare capacity and are likely to come under increased pressure from additional housing yield; such schools are Ysgol Penrhyn Dewi VA, Coastlands CP and Lamphey CP.
-It should be noted that in the case of schools such as Stepaside CP, there is likely to be pressure arising from housing developments arising from both the National Park and County Council planning areas.
+It should be noted that in the case of schools such as Stepaside CP, there is likely to be pressure arising from housing developments arising from both the National Park and County Council planning areas. - In short it is not the case that all communities in the National Park are suffering from high numbers of empty school places, indeed some schools may come under pressure from new development within the Park during the plan period.